-This tour is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the civil war around Madrid.
+This walking tour of John Cornford and Madrid’s Western front is covered in Dr David Mathieson’s fully illustrated guide to the battlefield sites of the civil war around Madrid.
 Click on the icon to order your paperback or kindle copy

 In the November 1936 Madrid became the focus of world attention.
 The capital of Spain was held by the republicans but General Franco’s rebel army was closing in fast and few expected the city to survive the final assault Yet Madrid did not fall.
 Ordinary Madrileños and volunteers from the International Brigades fought tooth and nail defend Madrid in the parks, streets and university campus close to the city centre.
 Under the famous slogan ‘No Pasarán’ (they will not pass) the nationalist advance was held in a battle which has been compared to Stalingrad and entered into legend.

-This popular tour can be done on foot or by bicycle according to the preference of the visitor.
+This popular exploration of the Spanish civil war and Madrid’s Western front can be done as a walking tour or by bicycle according to the preference of the visitor.
 There is no need to travel outside Madrid and the tour time is 3 hours (maximum).

 contact us at email@example.com

 More about John Cornford…

 John Cornford was one of the young International Brigade volunteers.
 Born into a family of distinguished academics – he was Charles Darwin’s great grandson – Cornford graduated from Cambridge in 1936 with a First class degree.
 Like many anti-fascists of his generation, he was a communist and quickly joined the Spanish republican forces to fight in the civil war.
 Cornford was badly wounded in the fighting at university and a month later, on his 21st birthday, he was killed in action.
 His body has never been recovered.